raulv7z/nexus-play/README.md

 ## License
 NEXUS PLAY © 2024 by raulv7z is licensed under CC BY-NC 4.0.

-For more details, please refer to the [license terms](http://creativecommons.org/licenses/by-nc/4.0/) or look at the [LICENSE](https://github.com/raulv7z/nexus-play/blob/main/LICENSE) file.
+For more details, please refer to the [license terms](http://creativecommons.org/licenses/by-nc/4.0/) or the [LICENSE](https://github.com/raulv7z/nexus-play/blob/main/LICENSE) file.